-The current year continues to be a challenge due to persistent uncertainties brought on by the aftermath of the COVID-19 epidemic.
-The Group has adopted multiple plans including reaching new customers to protect the interests of our shareholders and other stakeholders.
+The current year continues to be a challenge due to persistent uncertainties brought on by imposition of tariffs and trade war.
+The Group has adopted plans including diversification of products to maintain revenue growth.

-On behalf the Board, I would like to express our gratitude to our staff and fellow Directors and the support from all our shareholders and stakeholders.
+On behalf of the Board, I would like to express our gratitude to our staff and fellow Directors and the support from all our shareholders and stakeholders.